 Women’s hair history is intricately linked to the history of female emancipation.
 From the vote to contraception.

-Note on Ethnicity
+A Note on Diversity

 I’m conscious that all of the above examples are European, and white.
 The history of hair is important to many different cultures and ethnic groups.
 For instance, black hair has an incredibly rich and diverse history.
 It is a history covering the fight for freedom and equality.
-It is complex, fascinating and at terms emotionally challenging.
+It is complex, fascinating and at times emotionally challenging.
 From tribal customs, to slavery, emancipation, segregation, the effects of narrow white definitions of beauty, and beyond.
 I can in no way even begin to do this subject justice.
 I think to try here would be tokenism.
 However, I have included some suggestions amongst the further reading section.
 If anyone has any further suggestions on useful reading matter (for any ethnicity) then please contact me and I will happily add it below.

 Bourke, Joanna (2019).
 “A History of Hair.”
 Gresham College Lectures.
 October, 2019, https://www.gresham.ac.uk/lectures-and-events/history-of-hair